Additional Reference Links:

 The information listed below will describe each of the requirements listed for your portfolio website.
 Links accompany each requirement to either show you examples describe “how to” information or both.
 Please read this information thoroughly:

 - If you have previous web design experience, you may use any development program you wish.
-Otherwise, we will be using WordPress in class.
-If you choose not to use WordPress, you must still be able to complete all of the requirements.
-Be aware, I will not necessarily know how to accomplish this in programs other than WordPress, so if you do not use WordPress it will be up to you to figure it out.
+Otherwise, we will be using WIX or WordPress in class.
+If you choose not to use either of these programs, you must still be able to complete all of the course requirements.
+Be aware, I will not necessarily know how to accomplish this in all programs other than WIX or WordPress, so if you do not use either of these it will be up to you to figure it out.

 This must be titled using your complete real name, (not a nickname).
 The thematic look or style of your website must be one that you can replicate on your business card and résumé (see below).
 So choose carefully.